 My work examines historic shifts in the geology and political economy of oil that, I argue, have created a new period of 'boom' and 'bust' in an industry historically reliant on stabalizing monopolist forces.
 Brought on by the plateauing of conventional oil production in 2004-2005, this new, chaotic, period has been characterized by unprecedented volatility(link is external), a spike in production costs for new, often unconventional, projects, and the emergence of hydraullic fracturing, with its anarchic, short-term, production cycle.

 My work looks at how the flow of capital mediates the relationship between the non-renewable depletion of petroleum as a resource and the actual production of it as a critical global commodity.
 I am likewise interested in how the uncertain future of petroleum infuses projections of its future supply and demand, especially by authoritative actors, with newfound power.
 Finally, my research examines how the investment crisis in oil, and the new period of uncertainty, boom and bust, has impacted (and is impacted by) the transition from fossil fuels to renewable energies.

 2021, B.A., Geography, University of California Berkeley

 Teaching is my passion.
 It combines my strength in public speaking and performance, with my love of helping others, and myself, understand the world better.
 I never really know something until I have successfully taught it to someone who knows nothing about it.
 Here is a link to my teaching philosophy statement.

-As the Professor:
+As a Professor:

-Food and the Environment, Professor, Summer 2018, syllabus
+GEOG 130, Food and the Environment, Summer 2018

 As a Graduate Student Instructor:

-Food and the Environment, Graduate Instructor, Spring 2018
+GEOG 130, Food and the Environment, Spring 2018

-Introduction to Development, Graduate Instrutor, Spring 2017
+GEOG C32, Introduction to Development, Spring 2017